zubinchopra/portaldocs/portal-sdk/generated/top-extensions-blades.md

 * Menu items can integrate with `EditScope` and `ParameterProvider`, as displayed in the `createengine` item
 * At the end of the constructor, options for the menu are set.
 The option set defines the `id` of the default item.

-You can view a working copy of the MenuBlade  in the Dogfood environment sample located at [https://df.onecloud.azure-test.net/?SamplesExtension=true#blade/SamplesExtension/SampleMenuBlade/bladeWithSummary](https://df.onecloud.azure-test.net/?SamplesExtension=true#blade/SamplesExtension/SampleMenuBlade/bladeWithSummary).
+You can view a working copy of the MenuBlade  in the Dogfood environment sample located at [https://df.onecloud.azure-test.net/?SamplesExtension=true#blade/SamplesExtension/PdlSampleMenuBlade/browserelated](https://df.onecloud.azure-test.net/?SamplesExtension=true#blade/SamplesExtension/PdlSampleMenuBlade/browserelated).

 <a name="advanced-template-blade-topics-introduction"></a>
 ## Introduction

-Blade Kinds are common implementations of Blade experience which offer consistent UI and are easily implemented.
+Blade Kinds are implementations of blades that offer a consistent UI and are easily implemented.
 Blade Kinds provide a simplified programming model with a closed UI.

-All you need to provide is the ViewModel.
 The main advantage of blade kinds is simplicity.
 When the Blade Kinds for an extension are updated, developers can use the updates and the layout without having to change extension implementations.
+One type of blade kind, the Quick start blade kind, is depicted in the following image.

 ![alt-text](../media/portalfx-bladeKinds/BladeKindsIntro.png "part")

-Defining a Blade using a Blade Kind in PDL is a simplified version of the typical Blade PDL.
-All you need is to define multiple view models, typically a view model for the blade and a view model for the part.
+When developing an extension that uses blade kinds, the developer should provide the ViewModel for the blade and another ViewModel for the part, regardless of the blade kind that is being developed.

+The blade kind that is specified in the PDL file is a simplified version of a typical blade, as in the following code.

 ```xml
 <azurefx:QuickStartBlade ViewModel="" PartViewModel=""/>
 ```

+**NOTE**: In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory, and  `<dirParent>`  is the `SamplesExtension\` directory, based on where the samples were installed when the developer set up the SDK.
+If there is a working copy of the sample in the Dogfood environment, it is also included.

 To learn more about each of the Blade Kinds, start with the following topics: